FreeCAD/FreeCAD-documentation/wiki/Path_Sanity.md

     -   Press the **<img src="images/Path_Sanity.svg" width=16px> [Path Sanity](Path_Sanity.md)** button.
     -   Select the **Path → <img src="images/Path_Sanity.svg" width=16px> Check the path job for common errors** option from the menu.
     -   Use the keyboard shortcut: **P** then **S**.
-3. The relevant information is collected into a python dictionary and then formatted into asciidoc format.
+3. The relevant information is collected into a Python dictionary and then formatted into asciidoc format.
 4. The asciidoc file is written to disk in the same location as the file that will be post-processed.
 5. An external process calls asciidoctor to read the asciidoc and generate the .html.
 6. This will auto-launch the system web browser to view the generated standalone HTML report.